2024 Memberships sold out!

 PICKUP DAYS & TIMES

 Each member will choose an available weekly pickup day.
-Our 2018 pickup days are Tuesdays or Fridays, and shares will be available in a cooler on our front porch between 1 p.m. and 9 p.m.
+Our 2024 pickup days are Tuesdays or Fridays, and shares will be available in a cooler on our front porch between 11 a.m. and 9 p.m.
 Occasional requests to switch to an alternate day within a week can usually be accommodated, if made sufficiently in advance.
 Because I need to spread harvests evenly throughout the week, there is a maximum number of members I can handle on each of these days.
 I will give you your first choice of pickup days if I possibly can, but it may be necessary to do some load balancing.
 Sign up early to lock in your preferred day.
-We are located at 31 King George Road, Warren Township, New Jersey.

 MEMBERSHIP LEVELS & BENEFITS

 All members receive access to on-farm events, share customization for produce & herbs, and our online newsletter/forum (still under construction).
-Our goal is to offer a standard share that fills roughly 3/4 of a large cloth shopping bag, featuring an average of 8 types of produce.
+Our goal is to offer a standard share that fills at least 3/4 of a cloth shopping bag, featuring an average of 7 types of produce.
 Early spring shares tend to be less diverse and smaller; summer shares tend to be more diverse and heftier, and may include a second bag.
-There are three share size options, and two pick-up frequency options, plus our special Sustaining membership.
+There are two share size options, and two pick-up frequency options, plus our special Sustaining membership.

-Standard (size): This membership level includes early spring greens (spinach, lettuce, various Chinese-style greens, kale, chard) and late season storage crops (winter squash, turnips, beets, carrots), as well as our main season staples (tomatoes, cucumbers, zucchini, peppers).
+Standard (size): This membership level includes early spring greens (spinach, lettuce, bok choy, kale, chard) and late season storage crops (winter squash), as well as our main season staples (tomatoes, cucumbers, zucchini, peppers).
 See the produce list and “What’s in a Share” for full details.

 Double (size): This is a double-sized share.
 Each pick-up Double members will receive two Standard shares.
 This share is particularly suited to larger families and those who cook a lot.
 A Double share is less expensive than two Standard shares.